Ondh Kathe Hella: Production

-Made through crowdfunding, Ondh Kathe Hella was a rare anthology film in Kannada cinema.
+Made through crowdfunding, Ondh Kathe Hella is an anthology film in Kannada cinema.

 Reception

 The film was released on 8 March 2019.
-A critic from Times of India wrote "this film tries to mix different styles of thriller tales that have been woven together by one thread.
+A critic from The Times of India wrote "this film tries to mix different styles of thriller tales that have been woven together by one thread.
 What works for the film is that it stays clear from the gimmicks and tropes used in horror films.
 At the same time, the scary quotient in the film is relatively less, which can work in both ways".
-A reviewer from the entertainment portal Filmibeat also gave the film a mixed review.